Undergraduate Programmes

 Introduction to Finance

-The course aims to introduce students to the fundamental principles underlying finance and financial decision-making by individuals and firms; provide a broad understanding of financial theory, particularly in relation to the valuation of investments (both real and financial), and the main conclusions and implications derived therein; explain the importance of finance, financial markets, and institutions to individuals, firms, and society in general.
+The aims of this course are to introduce students to the fundamental principles underlying finance and financial decision making by individuals and firms; provide a broad understanding of financial theory, particularly in relation to the valuation of investments (both real and financial), and the main conclusions and implications derived therein; and explain the importance of finance, financial markets, and institutions to individuals, firms, and society in general.

 Principles of Accounting

-This course aims to: introduce students to the principles underlying accounting; enable students to apply, interpret and explain key accounting techniques; provide a broad understanding of the theory and practice of financial accounting and management accounting.
+The aims and objectives of the course are to introduce students to the principles underlying accounting; enable students to apply, interpret and explain key accounting techniques; provide a broad understanding of the theory and practice of financial and management accounting; and demonstrate the use and impacts of accounting practices in real-world contexts.

 Managerial Economics

-The course aims to: enable students to approach managerial decision problems using economic reasoning; present business practice topics using an analytical approach, using equations and numerical insight.
+The aims and objectives of the course are to enable students to approach managerial decision problems using economic reasoning; and present business practice topics using an analytical approach, using equations and numerical insight.

 Microeconomics

-The course aims to: deepen the understanding of the basic theory of optimisation by economic agents and the efficiency of the resulting outcome for the market as a whole; introduce students to the analysis of strategic interaction as well as interaction under asymmetric information; clarify the role of economic policies as tools to improve efficiency in the presence of market failures; promote the ability to think in a structured framework, and clarify the importance of formal arguments; demonstrate the art of modelling which requires simplifying a problem by identifying the key elements without oversimplifying the issue.
+The aims of this course are to deepen the understanding of the basic theory of optimization by economic agents and the efficiency of the resulting outcome for the market as a whole; introduce students to the analysis of strategic interaction as well as interaction under asymmetric information; clarify the role of economic policies as tools to improve efficiency in the presence of market failures; promote the ability to think in a structured framework, and clarify the importance of formal arguments; and demonstrate the art of modelling which requires simplifying a problem by identifying the key elements without oversimplifying the issue.

 Financial Reporting

-The aims and objectives of the course are to: stimulate theoretical enquiry into financial accounting issues; develop students’ knowledge and understanding of financial accounting; prepare for further academic study in accounting and related areas; enable students to pursue a professional accountancy qualification; equip students for employment in areas where an understanding of accounting issues and tools is helpful.
+The aims and objectives of the course are to stimulate theoretical enquiry into financial accounting issues; develop the student’s knowledge and understanding of financial accounting; prepare students for further academic study in accounting and related areas; enable students in the pursuit of a professional accountancy qualification; and equip students for employment in areas where an understanding of accounting issues and tools is helpful.

-The course aims to provide students with a thorough grounding in asset pricing; develop students’ skills in applying pricing methods to realistic scenarios; provide a critical overview of the research on financial market efficiency; allow students to develop an understanding of how securities markets operate.
+The aims of this course are to provide students with a thorough grounding in asset pricing; develop students’ skills in applying pricing methods to realistic scenarios; provide a critical overview of the research on financial market efficiency; and allow students to develop an understanding of how securities markets operate.

 Auditing and Assurance

-The aims of this course are: to introduce students to the principles of external auditing and other assurance services; to provide students with an understanding of the function of auditing and other assurance services and the related processes.
+The aims of this course are to introduce students who have passed Principles of accounting to the principles of external auditing and other assurance services; and provide students with an understanding of the nature of the function of auditing and other assurance services and the principles of the related processes.

 Accounting: Markets and Organisations